tempertemper/www.tempertemper.net/src/site/posts/2014-01-28--switching-to-gmail.md

 So, wherever possible, I choose to avoid Google's services and products: it all feels a little bit creepy.

-Google's search is unavoidable though– [Bing](http://www.bing.com/) and [Duck Duck Go](https://duckduckgo.com/) just don't stand up alongside Google's powerful search engine.
+Google's search is unavoidable though – [Bing](https://www.bing.com/) and [Duck Duck Go](https://duckduckgo.com/) just don't stand up alongside Google's powerful search engine.
 Aside from search, I use no other Google services (that I’m aware of!).

 Until now…